 (No Easter bunny - history is about Jesus spending 3 days dead in a tomb before rising from the dead.)

-They immediately sent to the Governor so that tampering with the tomb could be prevented.
+They immediately spoke to the Roman Governor so that tampering with the tomb could be prevented.
 You can read about it in Matthew 27:62-66 -- I'm not making this up.

 "Pilate said to them, ‘You have a guard; go your way, make it as secure as you know how.’

 "So they went and made the tomb secure, sealing the stone and setting the guard."

 Very early on the first Easter Sunday morning, some really bizarre stuff started to happen.

 (No Easter bunny - history is all about proving Jesus' resurrection without a doubt.)